 It's important to remember that the strength of the hit causing a concussion can vary.
 Everyone responds differently and what knocks one out doesn't appear to bother another.
 The important common denominator is that every hit matters, small or large.
 And it's your future we're talking about, not just if you can get up after a blow to the head.

-Let’s continue the conversations.
+Let’s continue the conversation about concussion information.
 Let me know what you think!

 Dr. Jan Akervall, M.D., Ph.D.